 Besides shave ice, they sell many other cold treats, including plain ice cream, bubble drinks, smoothies, and more.
 You can even find the Dole Whip pineapple treat here!

 At Angel’s, toppings include sweet beans, ice cream, delicious dulce de leche, and caramel sauce.
-Choose up to three different flavors on your shaved ice, plus additional toppings.
+Choose up to three different flavors on your shaved ice, plus any add-ons, like condensed milk, you want.

 Angel’s is open until 10 PM, making it a perfect date night activity!
 It is not open on Sunday, so plan to go any other day of the week.

 Similar to Uncle Clay’s, they also use fruit to make all their syrups.
-While it may not be a sugary as other options, it is still a delicious treat.
+While it may not be as sugary as other options, it is still a delicious treat with fresh fruits and finely shaved ice.

-You can add ice cream, but other shave ice places put it on the bottom.
-Here, they put ice cream is on the top!
+You can add ice cream, but in other shave ice places, they put it on the bottom.
+At Monsarrat Shave Ice, they put ice cream on top!
 You can also add sweet beans and mochi, as well.
+Their fruit purees are some of the best I’ve found.

 If you are in Honolulu, this is a great stop to add to your list for healthy shaved ice.

-Aoki’s is a family-owned shave ice place.
+Aoki’s Shave Ice is a family-owned shave ice place.
 In fact, it’s been in the family for 4 generations!

 Close to Matsumoto, they’re in Haleiwa.
-Aoki’s is great stop if you don’t like to wait in the long lines.
+Aoki’s Shave Ice is a great stop if you don’t like to wait in long lines.

 I also love Aoki’s because it’s so cheap.
-You can get shave ice cup for only a couple of dollars.
+You can get this refreshing treat for only a couple of dollars.

-Another great place to stop at for some shave ice is Island Vintage Shave Ice in Waikiki.
+Another great place to stop at for some shave ice is Island Vintage Shave Ice in Waikiki at the Royal Hawaiian Shopping Center.

 You have the option to make your own bowl or choose from their specialty menu.
 Some of the top favorite specialty flavors are Coconut Island and Heavenly Lilikoi.